Soccer helps young refugees take a shot at new life in the U.S.

 BALTIMORE, Md.
-On a muggy day in late July, dozens of student refugees ran relentlessly after a soccer ball, stopping only to help up a fellow player who had slipped.
+(Reuters) - On a muggy day in late July, dozens of student refugees ran relentlessly after a soccer ball, stopping only to help up a fellow player who had slipped.

 The focus was on the universal sport that has helped unite these young people - mostly high schoolers - from around the world.